 I like to think I have good people skills.
 Overcoming various personal adversity and spending a lot of years observing people definitely contributed.
 Being a voracious reader and being exposed vicariously and through meandered down the road less traveled in real life to a lot of different environments and personality types has helped too.
 So has learning from my mistakes.
 If hindsight is 20/20 why do we make the same ones so many times?

-I sold Chevy and Cadillacs in 1987 and my Sales Manager gave me a copy of the book, by Joe Girard Stanley H. Brown.
+I sold Chevy and Cadillacs in 1987 and my Sales Manager gave me a copy of the book, How to Sell Anything to Anybody by Joe Girard and Stanley H. Brown.
 It was a game-changer and is still very recommended.
 I still have the book and its sequel, How to Sell Yourself to Anyone.
 Joe was the Guinness Book of World Records' World's Greatest Salesman.
 Every interaction you will ever have with any other individual, bar none, is sales.